 NOTE: No temporary ID will be accepted.
+Student ID and employment ID are NOT acceptable forms of identification.
 A candidate who does not present appropriate identification or whose identification does not exactly match the candidate's registration information will be denied admission to the examination and will forfeit the examination fee.

 Your name on your required identification should be an identical match to the legal name on your real estate license application.
-PSI proctors will accept an ID that shows the middle initial instead of the full middle name; but other name variations between application and identification will not be accepted.
+Pearson VUE proctors will accept an ID that shows the middle initial instead of the full middle name; but other name variations between application and identification will not be accepted.
 If you recently changed your name, or if your last name includes a generation indicator (e.g., Jr., III), or is hyphenated or is a double last name, you should make sure well in advance that you are prepared to comply with this requirement.
 Proctors are not allowed to admit for testing any candidate whose required forms of identification are not consistent with the name on the license application.